jonlabelle/SublimeJsPrettier/README.md

 ##### Disable Prettier Config File Discovery

-You can also add the `--no-config` option to the `additional_cli_args` setting, and tell Prettier not to attempt to find config files all.
+You can also add the `--no-config` option to the `additional_cli_args` setting, and tell Prettier not to attempt to find config files.

 ```json
 {